Elephant owners plead not guilty to animal cruelty charges in Lawrence County

 FLORIDA DENIES RENEWAL OF EXHIBITOR’S LICENSE

-On June 16, 2017, the Florida Fish and Wildlife Conservation Commission issued a letter denying the annual renew of Hugo Liebel’s license to possess and exhibit Nosey.
+On June 16, 2017, the Florida Fish and Wildlife Conservation Commission issued a letter denying the annual renewal of Hugo Liebel’s license to possess and exhibit Nosey in the state.
 The denial was due to Liebel’s failure to provide the required itineraries, an issue first identified by Save Nosey NOW! and other advocates.
-Elephants are considered Class I wildlife, and cannot be kept as pets in the state.
-However, there is an appeal process, so it is not yet known if or how this will affect Nosey.
+The Liebels’ request for a formal administrative hearing was subsequently denied, but another appeal review is expected in October.
+It is not yet known how this will affect Nosey, but elephants are considered Class I wildlife, and cannot be kept as pets in Florida.
 We applaud the FWC for taking this important step in enforcing state laws to protect animals and the public.

 STATES MOVE TO PROTECT CIRCUS ANIMALS

-On October 20, 2016, S2508 — known to all as Nosey’s Law — passed in the New Jersey State Senate by a vote of 32-5.
-The bill has been amended to cover ALL exotic animals and is now pending in the General Assembly.
-A vote has not yet been scheduled.
-We thank primary sponsors, Senator Raymond Lesniak and Assembly Member Raj Mukherji, and their colleagues for this legislation that will protect not only circus animals but also the public at large.
+Nosey’s Law Bill S1093/A1923 was signed into law on 12/14/2018 by Governor Phil Murphy!
+The bill was amended to cover ALL wild and exotic animals.
+We thank primary sponsors, Senator Nilsa Cruz-Perez and former Senator Raymond Lesniak and Assembly Member Raj Mukherji, and their colleagues for this legislation that will protect not only circus animals but also the public at large.
+READ NOSEY’S LAW!

-ACTION: New Jersey Residents: Contact your Assembly Member and ask them to support S2508/A4386 Nosey’s Law!
+NEW ACTION: New Jersey Residents: Contact your Assembly Member and ask them to support National Bill TEAPSPA HR2863

 Illinois bill SB 1342 prohibiting elephants in traveling shows was introduced in the Illinois State Senate on February 9, 2017.
-It passed the Senate unanimously on April 26, 2017, and by a vote of 91-14 in the General Assembly on May 15.
-It now goes to the Governor for his signature.
+It passed the Senate unanimously on April 26, and by a vote of 91-14 in the General Assembly on May 15.
+The bill was signed into law by Governor Bruce Rauner on August 11, 2017.
 Special thanks to the Humane Society of the United States – Illinois for initiating the bill, and to the many activists who protested and brought media attention when Nosey was performing in the state last year.
+Elephants Take Final Bow in Illinois Illinois Bans Elephants in Traveling Exhibitions

 Leading the way for circus animals, both New York City and New York State passed legislation banning the use of exotic animals for entertainment.
-The “Elephant Protection Act” passed both houses on June 7, 2017, and is expected to be signed by Governor Andrew Cuomo.
-The New York City ban passed by a Council vote of 43-6 on June 21.
+The “Elephant Protection Act” passed both houses on June 7, 2017, and was signed by Governor Andrew Cuomo on October 19, 2017.
+The New York City ban passed by a Council vote of 43-6 on June 21, and was signed by Mayor Bill de Blasio July 28, 2017!

 Will your state be next?
 Join Save Nosey NOW! and learn how you can help.